uswds/uswds-for-designers/README.md

 # U.S. Web Design Standards Design Assets

 This repository hosts editable, open source design files of the [U.S. Web Design Standards](https://standards.usa.gov) for government designers or anyone wishing to make use of the UI components or visual style guide in this site.
-The following file types are available for your use and can be found in the `Components` folder:
+The following file types are available for your use and can be found in their corresponding folders:

 ## Colors
 - Sketch color palette